Randy Resnick: Career

 Resnick was born in Minneapolis, Minnesota.
 Having music in his family (brother Art Resnick was an accomplished jazz and classical pianist and composer) he began his career playing in Minneapolis clubs and concerts in 1966, moving to Los Angeles in 1968.
 There he met drummer Paul Lagos who was working for the band, Kaleidoscope.
 Lagos eventually introduced Resnick to Canned Heat bassist Larry Taylor and violin player Don "Sugarcane" Harris.
 The four musicians formed a band called Pure Food and Drug Act, based on Sugarcane's blues/jazz violin and singing.
 It was during this period that he developed his tapping technique.
 Victor Conte replaced Taylor on electric bass after a few concert gigs.
 Victor Conte went on to play with Tower of Power, along with guitarist Bruce Conte, his cousin, and then for Herbie Hancock in his Monster Band.
 Sugarcane Harris died in 1999 in California.
 Paul Lagos died on October 19, 2009, in Minneapolis, Minnesota.

+Victor Conte died from pancreatic cancer at home in San Mateo, California on November 3, 2025, at the age of 75.

 After quitting the PFDA, Resnick went on to play with John Mayall and recorded the album The Latest Edition, with Larry Taylor on bass, Red Holloway, a seasoned jazz player on sax and flute, Soko Richardson, former Ike and Tina Turner drummer, and Hi Tide Harris sharing the guitar spotlight with a contrasting, simpler bluesy style.
 This band toured Europe and Asia in 1974.
 Although the musicians were all talented, the material was lackluster and the album did not sell.
 He then went on to tour with John Klemmer.
 Resnick has retired several times, disappearing for 6 to 8 years and resurfacing in strange places like Bordeaux, France, where he now lives, and plays his music with a trio based in Paris, France, as well and playing saxophone wherever possible.
 As of March–July 2021, few if any live gigs are possible.